 3. Heals Topical Wounds

 The anti-bacterial and anti-inflammatory properties of aloe vera gel reduce the irritation caused due to infections or wounds.
 This ensures proper blood supply to the affected area, promoting faster healing.
 It can be used on small cuts, bruises, insect bites, and as an after-shave gel.
-Apply the scooped gel from the leaf of aloe vera
+Apply the scooped gel from the leaf of aloe vera on the affected area and let it stay.

 4. Treats Burns